 Check what fund your contributions are invested in.
 If you didn't choose a particular fund yourself, the pension provider will have placed you in a 'default fund'.
-This may be too cautious for your needs and may not provide you with the investment growth you need once inflation is taken into account.
+This may be too cautious for your needs and may not provide you with the investment growth you need once inflation is factored in.
+It may not take into account your own personal values with regard to ethical, sustainable or responsible investing.
 A financial planner can make sure that you're invested in the right fund for you.